 The current vaccine is free.
 Alameda County is currently working with the state and local clinics like AHS and local pharmacies to provide the vaccine to our community.
 We will notify you when we are ready to make your vaccine appointment

 Eligible patients will get a phone call, text, or letter from AHS.
-For this vaccine, we will book 2 appointments for the 2 shots, 28 days apart.
+For the Moderna vaccine, we will book 2 appointments for the 2 shots, 28 days apart.
+For the Pfizer vaccine, we will book 2 appointments, 21 days apart.

 Since our vaccine supply is limited, If you are being offered a vaccine appointment, please take it.